 - to satisfy the School’s legal obligations, for example, in relation to child protection legislation.

 The School also obtains personal information about volunteers who assist the School in its functions or conduct associated activities, such as the Ex-Students’ Union, to enable the School and the volunteers to work together.

 Marketing and fundraising

 The School treats marketing and seeking donations for the future growth and development of the School as an important part of ensuring that the School continues to provide a quality learning environment in which both students and staff thrive.
 Personal information held by the School may be disclosed to organisations that assist in the School’s marketing and fundraising, for example, the Parents & Friends Committee or Ex-students’ Union or, on occasions, external fundraising organisations.

 Parents, staff, contractors and other members of the wider School community may from time to time receive fundraising information.
 School publications, like newsletters and magazines, which include personal information, may be used for marketing purposes.

 Who might the School disclose personal information to and store your information with?

 The School may disclose personal information, including sensitive information, held about an individual for educational, administrative and support purposes (or may permit the information to be directly collected by third parties).
 This may include to:

 - government departments

 - medical practitioners

-- people providing educational, support and health services to the School, including specialist visiting teachers, sports coaches, volunteers, and providers of learning and assessment tools
+- people providing educational, support and health services to the School, including specialist visiting teachers, sports coaches, Study Mentors, volunteers, and providers of learning and assessment tools

 - recipients of School publications, such as newsletters and magazines